OpenSource-For-Freedom/CYBER_OPS/README.md

 ### ***Hard3n*** - A single Linux package to sandbox a Debian OS and support systems, both endpoint and server.

 ---

-## Welcome!

-The **HARD3N** repository is dedicated to enhancing the security and functionality of Linux systems, supported OS models, and networks.

 # **Overview**

 In the development of this repository, we aim to include all facets of **kernel hardening**, **penetration testing**, and **OS security** for Debian Linux systems, ensuring both security and stability.

-This document outlines the **pre-release activities** that need to be completed before finalizing the project release.
-These tasks are designed to **reinforce security**, **improve performance**, and **streamline user management**.
+This document outlines the pre-release activities that need to be completed before finalizing the project release.
+These tasks are designed to reinforce security, improve performance, and streamline user management.

 By following these guidelines, you will enhance system security, maintain stability, and optimize Debian-based systems for performance and resilience.